Abdullah-Usmani0/Chat-with-Logs/README.md

 - Upload a log file and interact with it using conversational queries.
 - The app will analyze and retrieve relevant parts of the logs to answer your questions.

----

-Feel free to adjust the links, API key instructions, or any other details specific to your app!